 After reaching the top of the stairs guests see Riley’s parents’ bedroom.
 There is a cradle in the bedroom built by Reuben Riley and used by the Riley children.
 There is also a rocking chair constructed by him along with a beautiful box he created for his wife that she used to hold her sewing supplies.

-The interior of the lid is decorated with illustrations from the time and her initials “EMR” for Elizabeth Marine Riley are on the top of the lid.
-The box is also decorated with mother of pearl.
+The interior of the lid is decorated with periodical illustrations from the time and her initials “EMR” for Elizabeth Marine Riley are on the top of the lid.
+The box’s latch is decorated with mother of pearl.

 Next up on the tour is the bedroom used by Riley’s sisters.
 Reuben Riley-made items here include a cane-bottomed chair, a quilt box and a box used to hold handkerchiefs and gloves.
 Mother of pearl is also used in this handkerchief box.